maxmurdoch/flock/src/pages/index.md

   title: As featured in
 siteMetadataOverride:
   description: >-
-    We provide fully flexible drone insurance for commercial and recreational pilots.
+    We provide fully flexible drone insurance for commercial, trainee and recreational pilots.
 Policies are underwritten by Allianz, the world’s leading aviation insurer.
   keywords:
     - drone insurance
     - drones